readaheadeu/rae-actions/README.md

 # rae-actions - Readahead GitHub Actions

-This is the home of a collection of custom GitHub Actions of readahead.eu.
+This is the home of a collection of custom GitHub Actions of Readahead.
 The different actions do not necessarily depend on each other, but they share a release schedule, coding style and maintenance.